 The multiple hospital visits and medications may have started in her mom's mind, but Gypsy began to deteriorate physically as a result of the obsession.
 One of Gypsy's medications reportedly made her teeth fall out.
 Her eye muscles were repeatedly operated on for alleged weakness, and tubes were put in her ears for alleged ear infections.

-According to Buzzfeed, she was given a feeding tube and ate very little by mouth, surviving on cans of the meal replacement PediaSure well into her twenties.
-Her salivary glands were first injected with Botox, then removed because her mother complained that she drooled too much.
+According to Buzzfeed, she had a feeding tube and largely survived on cans of the meal replacement PediaSure.
+After her salivary glands were injected with Botox, her mother allegedly complained she drooled too much and had them removed.

 After a plea deal, the judge gave Gypsy the minimum sentence of 10 years.
-She will be eligible for parole in about seven and a half years, at the end of 2023.
+She will reportedly be eligible for parole in 2023.
 Godejohn is scheduled to go to trial in late 2018.

 Experts say that anyone who suspects a child may be in danger from MSBP — or any other type of abuse or neglect — should contact the police, Child Protective Services, or 911 if the danger is immediate.
 The Childhelp National Child Abuse Hotline has counselors that are available 24 hours a day, seven days a week.
 They can be reached at (800) 4-A-CHILD (800-422-4453).